-If you are using a Windows Server[®] 2012 or 2012 R2 environment, an additional option, Show VMs being managed by a cluster, might be visible on the Plug-in for Hyper-V tab.
+If you are using a Windows Server 2012, 2012 R2, or 2016 environment, an extra option, Show VMs being managed by a cluster, might be visible on the Plug-in for Hyper-V tab.
 This option is only available for a physical machine if the host is part of a Hyper-V Cluster.